d-prieto/davidlearnsunity/Starting/Tutorials.md

 After doing them I followed the course more "We're putting here a circle" that it's not that fancy but once you've done the microgames it's easier to swallow.

 Here is the pachinko animation that I've done.
+It was for this challenge(https://learn.unity.com/tutorial/challenge-sprite-pachinko?uv=2019.4&pathwayId=5f7bcab4edbc2a0023e9c38f&missionId=5f777d9bedbc2a001f6f5ec7&projectId=5fa5be27edbc2a001f01b3f0#5fa5c6d6edbc2a001f01b4e4)

 ![Starting image](https://raw.githubusercontent.com/d-prieto/davidlearnsunity/main/Starting/images/pachinko.gif)

+[If you want to see it is here, but there is not much to interact (yet)](https://play.unity.com/mg/other/pachinko-animation) Also one of the the sprites has the collider and 2Drigid body but doesn't show.
+Magic of HTML5